Santroller/Santroller/wiring_guides/drum.md

 1. Start Santroller with your microcontroller plugged in.
 2. Set the Input Type to Directly Wired
-3. Hit Configure
+3. Click on `Configure`
 4. Click on `Controller Settings`
 5. Set `Emulation Type` to `Controller` for standard guitars and `Fortnite Festival` for Fortnite Festival.
 6. Set the `Controller Type` based on the game you want to play.
 7.  `Windows controller mode` can be set based on your preferences.
-Note that this only affects windows, a controller in XInput mode will use the correct mode on a console, and will automatically use HID mode on Linux and macOS.
+Note that this is only for Windows, no other operating systems or consoles will be affected by this option.
     1. `XInput` - This works more natively on windows, and most games will automatically bind controls.
     2. `HID` - This uses HID on windows, which means games won't automatically bind controls, but HID is polled a bit more efficiently in games like Clone Hero.
 8. If you would like to adjust settings related to polling, click on `Controller Poll Settings`